groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/_index.md

 ---
-title: "How to Extract Metadata from Documents in Java – Complete Developer Guide"
+title: "Validate File Type Java & Extract Metadata using GroupDocs"
 linktitle: "Document Information Tutorials"
 description: "Learn how to extract metadata from documents in Java using GroupDocs.Annotation.
 This guide covers how to validate file type Java, get page count, detect file format Java, and retrieve creation dates."
 keywords: "java document metadata extraction, java document information api, extract document properties java, java file format detection, document analysis java"
 weight: 12
 url: "/java/document-information/"
-date: "2025-12-23"
+date: "2026-03-01"
-lastmod: "2025-12-23"
+lastmod: "2026-03-01"
 categories: ["Java Development"]
 tags: ["document-processing", "metadata-extraction", "java-api", "file-analysis"]
 type: docs
 ---

-# How to Extract Metadata from Documents in Java
+# Validate File Type Java & Extract Document Metadata

 Ever needed to know a document's page count before processing it?
-Or check if a file format is supported by your application?
-You're in the right place.
-This comprehensive guide shows you **how to extract metadata** and information using GroupDocs.Annotation for Java – making your document processing workflows smarter and more efficient.
+Or check if a file format is supported by your application? **Validating file type Java** early can save you time and resources.
+This comprehensive guide shows you how to extract metadata and information using GroupDocs.Annotation for Java – making your document processing workflows smarter and more efficient.

 ## Quick Answers
 - **What is the primary purpose of metadata extraction?** It lets you gather file information (type, pages, size) before heavy processing.